Fred Durst: Mainstream success (1998–2005)

-In May 2003, it was reported that Durst was working on a New Wave side-project alongside Limp Bizkit's Results May Vary album.
+In May 2003, it was reported that Durst was working on a New Wave side project alongside Limp Bizkit's Results May Vary album.
 The band, named Pacifica, was reportedly in its "very early stages" and had a sound reminiscent of Duran Duran and Soft Cell.
 News about the band stopped quickly and no releases ever surfaced.

-In July 2003, Limp Bizkit participated on the Summer Sanitarium Tour, headlined by Metallica.
-In the days preceding the tour's stop in Chicago, local radio personality Mancow Muller mocked Durst and suggested that listeners who were attending the concert should heckle the singer and throw debris.
-With the crowd chanting "fuck Fred Durst" and pelting the stage with garbage, Durst erupted after six songs, threw the microphone down and walked off stage.
-Durst was eventually sued for breach of contract (for not completing the show) by Chicago lawyer Michael Young in a class-action suit.

 In May 2005, The Unquestionable Truth (Part 1) was released.
 Sammy Siegler took over drumming duties for the band for much of the album.
 At Durst's insistence, the album was released as an underground album, without any advertising or promotion.
 The album sold over 2,000,000 copies worldwide, peaking at number 24 on the Billboard 200.
 Durst later announced that despite the album's title, no sequel to The Unquestionable Truth would be produced.
 Later in the year, the band released a Greatest Hitz album.

 Having been bullied while growing up, Durst disliked seeing people "using my music as fuel to torture other people"; feeling that his music was being misinterpreted, he would later cite this as the reason for the band taking a hiatus.

 Durst also said that he created a character for his music, but that he was also misunderstood by the public: "I always knew the guy in the red cap was not me.
-I'm Dr Frankenstein and that's my creature.
-Being a breakdancer, a graffiti artist, a tattoo artist and liking rock and hip hop was too much; it was a conscious effort to create Fred Durst and eventually I had to bring that guy out more than I wanted to.
+I'm Dr Frankenstein, and that's my creature.
+Being a breakdancer, a graffiti artist, a tattoo artist, and liking rock and hip hop was too much; it was a conscious effort to create Fred Durst, and eventually I had to bring that guy out more than I wanted to.
 It took on a life of its own.
-I had to check into that character – the gorilla, the thing, the red cap guy.
-It's a painful transformation, but I do it 'cos that's what I was taught to do when you have people pulling at you".
+I had to check into that character —— the gorilla, the thing, the red-cap guy.
+It's a painful transformation, but I do it ['cause] that's what I was taught to do when you have people pulling at you."